-any Taxes (and GST, in accordance with clause 20.5(a));
+any Taxes (and GST, in accordance with clause 18.5(a));

-any fines or penalties (including fines or penalties under the National Electricity Rules);
+any fines or penalties (including fines or penalties under the National Electricity Law or the National Electricity Rules);

-any liquidated damages, warranty payments, or payments related to non-performance under an Offtake Contract; and
+any damages (including liquidated damages), warranty payments, or payments related to non-performance under an Offtake Contract; and

 any interest, margin, guarantee or letter of credit fees, line fees, commitment fees, establishment fees, underwriting fees, discount, rent under finance leases or hire purchase or other one-off or recurrent payments in the nature of the foregoing (including gross-ups and recurrent increased cost or reduced yield indemnity payments) payable by the Operator in relation to any debt financing for the Project.

+Permitted Security Interest means:

+any Security Interest arising solely by operation of Law and in the ordinary course of the Recipient's ordinary business; and

-Permitted Security Interest means any Security Interest granted in support of the external debt financing whose sole purpose is to fund the design, construction, commissioning, testing, operation and maintenance of the Facility.
+any Security Interest granted in support of the external debt financing whose sole purpose is to fund the design, construction, commissioning, testing, operation and maintenance of the Facility.

-Pooled Dispute has the meaning in clause 42.1
+Pooled Dispute has the meaning in clause 36.1